 Language as a predictor of academic achievement.
-A validity argument of a low-stakes post-entry academic language proficiency screening for first year university students.
+A validity argument of a low-stakes post-entry academic language proficiency screening test for first year university students.

 The transition from secondary to tertiary education is often conceived as difficult, into a new culture with specific rules, conventions and language use (van Kalsbeek & Kuiken, 2014).
 In Flanders, where, except for Medicine and Dentistry, there are no entry requirements or selection mechanisms, the follow-up of incoming students is important.
 Success rates of first-year students are low, at the KU Leuven in 2015-2016 for example, less than 40% of the students obtained all of their credits (KU Leuven, 2016).
 Deygers (2017) even states that in this system, the first year can be considered as the de facto selection mechanism.
 The increasing diversity in student backgrounds, poses new challenges to help students to ‘acculturate’ to academic education (Glorieux, Laurijssen & Sobczyk, 2014b; Read 2015; Van Dyk, 2015; van Kalsbeek & Kuiken, 2014).